metabase/metabase/docs/installation-and-operation/running-metabase-on-docker.md

 docker run -d -p 12345:3000 --name metabase metabase/metabase
 ```

+If you are trying to connect to database instance running on `localhost` or `127.0.0.1` you might need to use `host.docker.internal` instead.

 ## Pro or Enterprise quick start

 Use this quick start if you have a [license token](../paid-features/activating-the-enterprise-edition.md) for a [Pro or Enterprise version](https://www.metabase.com/pricing) of Metabase, and you want to run Metabase locally.
 See below for instructions on [running Metabase in production](#production-installation).